Table of Contents

-Gangster movies are some of the most popular film there is.
+Gangster movies are one of the most popular film genres.
 They shape how our culture perceives criminal organizations and outlines the rich history of some mafia crime groups.
 If you’re looking for entertaining gangster movies, we know the 25 best gangster movies of all time.

 American Gangster (2007)

 American Gangster takes place in the 1960s and is a unique look on crime in the 20th century.